ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/faq-emails/guide.en-gb.md

 **Tips and tricks**: If you set up a spam filter, legitimate emails may be marked as spam.
 These are called "false positives".
 If this happens, please submit a support ticket via the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external} and let us know.
 We can then take the necessary steps to ensure that they are no longer labelled as spam in the future.

-### My email address is full, I don't have any more space.
+### My email account is full, I don't have any more space.
 What can I do?

-If you have signed up to [one of our OVHcloud email solutions](https://www.ovhcloud.com/en-gb/emails/) and one of your email accounts is full, please read our guide on [Managing email account storage space](/pages/web_cloud/email_and_collaborative_solutions/troubleshooting/email_manage_quota) .
+If you have signed up to [one of our OVHcloud email solutions](https://www.ovhcloud.com/en-gb/emails/) and one of your email accounts is full, please read our guide on [Managing email account storage space](/pages/web_cloud/email_and_collaborative_solutions/troubleshooting/email_manage_quota).
 This guide will help you decide whether you can optimize your existing storage space, or whether you need to change email solutions to increase storage capacity.

 ### I want to change my email solution for my address, how can I do this while keeping its content?

-You want to change [email solution](https://www.ovhcloud.com/en-gb/emails/) to benefit from more space and features, but you want to keep the content of your existing address.
-To do this, please follow one of our migration guides:
+You want to change [email solutions](https://www.ovhcloud.com/en-gb/emails/) to benefit from more space and features, but you want to keep the content of your existing account.
+To do this, please follow the corresponding migration guide:

 - [Migrate an MX Plan email address to an Email Pro or Exchange account](/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_control_panel)
 - [Migrate your email addresses from one OVHcloud email platform to another](/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_control_panel)